 He is married to Mary-Rose Verret and lives in Breaux Bridge, LA .
 They have three children, Azelie, Andre, and Melodie.
 Ryan and Mary Rose are also highly involved in marriage preperation and natural family planning instruction.
 They have given couples retreats, been on Life-on-the-Rock (EWTN), and are trained leaders for Theology of the Body - Gods Plan for a Joy-filled Marriage.

-Ryan lead the Louisiana Right to Life Lafayette office currently located in the downtown Chase Tower at 600 Jefferson Street.
+Ryan leads the Louisiana Right to Life Lafayette office currently located in the downtown Chase Tower at 600 Jefferson Street.

 Direct Lafayette Number: 337-524-0044